AmineDjeghri/awesome-os-setup/windows_workflow/README.md

 - <ins> Screenshot </ins> : ShareX (portable) - screen capturing with regions and GIF recording , use CTRL + print screen key `ctrl + print`
 - <ins> Streaming services </ins> : Netflix, Prime in Windows store and browser.
 Browser is better in terms of stability, lists, content and vpn use.
 On the other hand, Netflix from the store app and Netflix on Edge browser  can handle 7.1 and 4k streaming.
 To add windows apps downloaded from windows store in the taskbar or the desktop :Press Windows key + R then enter shell:appsfolder then drag and drop .
 - <ins> other apps </ins> :
-   - Privacy apps : O&O ShutUp 10: privacy control windows
+   - Privacy apps: O&O ShutUp 10: privacy control windows
-   - WinAero Tweaker : Customize context menu & other stuff
+   - WinAero Tweaker: Customize the Windows context menu & other stuff
    - DS4Windows: make playstation controllers work on PC: https://github.com/Ryochan7/DS4Windows/releases
-   - Hide the Windows taskbar (right-click on the taskbar -> taskbar settings-> taskbar behaviour (at the bottom) -> hide automatically the taskbar).
+   - Hide the Windows taskbar (right-click on the taskbar -> taskbar settings-> taskbar behavior (at the bottom) -> hide automatically the taskbar).
    - Pin some folders and drivers, Recycle Bin in the file explorer.
 Fast browsing: right-click on the file explorer in the taskbar to show the shortcut to the pinned folders.
-   - Auto lock screen after x minutes of inactivity : search for `screen saver` in windows and select the number of minutes before your computer auto locks itself.
+   - Auto lock screen after x minutes of inactivity: search for `screen saver` in windows and select the number of minutes before your computer auto locks itself.

 ### 2.2 UI/UX Software
 - Install power toys from the (Windows store)[https://apps.microsoft.com/detail/XP89DCGQ3K6VLD?hl]/ You can ready abut its [features](https://learn.microsoft.com/en-us/windows/powertoys/run#features)
   - I use it mainly for: Search (alt + space) for applications folders or files & Killing a process instead of using task manager.
+  - You can also access files and folders from the search bar with alt + space then paste the path
   - Open a selected application as administrator: Ctrl+Shift+Enter	(only applicable to applications)
   - OCR (⊞ + shift + T)
   - Color picker (⊞ + shift + C)